ofiwg/libfabric/man/fi_mr.3.md

 *FI_REMOTE_WRITE*
 : The memory buffer may be used as the target buffer of an RMA write or atomic operation.

+## offset

+The offset field is reserved for future use and must be 0.

 ## requested_key